 Slow it down, focus on your posture and if you can't talk you are going too fast :)

 Homework Week 1

 Week 1 Homework

-RunVerity Session 1 was unusual due to the weather conditions, we ran continuously for 60 secs of running with 60 secs walking for 26 mins.
+RunVerity Session 1 we ran continuously for 60 secs with 60 secs walking for a total of 23 mins.